cyang-kth/fmm/README.md

 Check the [wiki](https://github.com/cyang-kth/fmm/wiki) for details.

+### Acknowledgement

+Great Acknowledgement is given to [Edi Buslovich](https://github.com/edibusl) for improving the installation instructions.

 ### Contact and citation

 Can Yang, Ph.D. student at KTH, Royal Institute of Technology in Sweden